The data fields in the Download as Spreadsheet are described here:

 For some journals the publisher automatically makes the content free to read after a certain number of months.
 For those journals, this column lists the age of the articles (in months) when they will automatically become free to read on the publisher's site.

-The percent of Usage that is available as Green OA.
+The percent of Usage that can be fulfilled via Green OA.
 This is Open Access hosted on open repositories, like Harvard's institutional repository, arXiv, or PMC.
 Green OA that hasn't been peer-reviewed (preprints, submitted drafts, etc) can be excluded in the Parameters.

-The percent of Usage that is available as Hybrid OA.
+The percent of Usage that can be fulfilled via Hybrid OA.
 This is Open Access hosted on the publisher site with an open license in an otherwise subscription journal.
 Usually an APC was paid by the authors when they published this paper.

-The percent of Usage that is available as Bronze OA.
+The percent of Usage that can be fulfilled via Bronze OA.
 This is Open Access hosted on the publisher site in an otherwise subscription journal, but unlike Hybrid it does not have an open license.
 It is sometimes promotional material, and sometimes open after an embargo in a Delayed OA journal (like Elsevier's Open Archive content).
 Bronze OA can be excluded in the Parameters.

-The percent of Usage that is available from Academic Social Networks like ResearchGate and Academia.edu.
+The percent of Usage that can be fulfilled via Academic Social Networks like ResearchGate and Academia.edu.
 These are not considered open repositories, so papers hosted here are not considered Open Access.
 These can be excluded in the settings.

-Percent of Usage that is the peer-reviewed version.
+Percent of Usage that can be fulfilled via a peer-reviewed full-text copy of the article.
 This includes all of Hybrid and Bronze, and the portion of Green OA that is an Accepted or Published version of the paper.
 Green OA that hasn't been peer-reviewed (preprints, submitted drafts, etc) can be excluded in the Parameters.

 The number of times people in your institution will download papers from this journal.
 We base this on your COUNTER statistics and literature on download decay curves (how often an article is to be downloaded based on how long ago it was published).